mozillazg/blog/content/reading/high-performance-django-note-1.md

 servers, services or third-party software.
 * Choosing proven and dependable moving parts instead of the new hotness.
 * Using a proven and dependable architecture instead of blazing your own trail.
-* Deflecting traffic away from complex parts and toward fast, scalable, and simple parts（
+* Deflecting traffic away from complex parts and toward fast, scalable, and simple parts .

 > Simple systems are easier to scale, easier to understand, and easier to develop.